wahyuhadi/me/Blog/fuzzing-go-fuzz.md

 4 directories, 11 files
 ```

-if you got the crash you can change the result in folder crash
+if you got the crash you can see the result in folder crash.